African American Portrait Gallery

 So I took it and ran with it.

-But still, what I take away from the book a little bit.
+But still what I take away from the book a little bit.

 I hope somebody can see that.

-Color has always been important and I felt good about color and glass, which is color and light really brings it to life.
+And glass, which is color and light really brings it to life.

-And so I've become more enamored with more forms and simpler lines, not as decorative as surface start to put the colors on now.
+And so I've become more enamored with more forms and simpler lines, not as decorative as surface.

-So a lot of the colors will pop against it.
+It's almost like a canvas to work on, so a lot of the colors will pop against it.

-The book Horse, a lot of it the the face cover is sort of a salmon color on the face with a lot of pastoral feel to me when I when I see it.
+So that's what all these splotches of colors are like the book horse, a lot of it the, the face covered sort of a salmon color on the face with a lot of pastoral feel to me when I, when I see it.

 And so that's what we're going to be trying to make this time the one that sort of reflects that book.

-I feel really good about it, and I've seen when they receive their gifts, it's almost like they weren't expecting to get something.
+And I've seen when they receive their gifts, it's almost like they weren't expecting to get something in addition to, their speeches.

 They may already and it's on the table.